tuya/tuya-panel-demo/examples/basic/README.md

 $ cd tuya-panel-basic-example
 ```

+## Attention

+The RN version of the template is 0.51, and the template is no longer maintained.
+It is for reference only, and it is recommended to use [basic-ts-0.59](./basic-ts-0.59)

 ## Introduction

 The template project is the basic template, which can start all Tuya products and be used to debug the DP points of the current product.